General lending criteria

 Properties not owned in personal name(s)

-- Applicants purchasing/transferring a property not owned in personal name(s) accepted providing they fall within one of the following categories:
+- Applicants purchasing/transferring a property not owned in personal name(s) are accepted providing they fall within one of the following categories:

 - Local Authority/Housing Association owned properties